 Let’s talk about Dubai Facts – the things that most people will not tell you.
-Sure, Dubai is the tourist capital of the Middle East and you either love it or hate it.
+Sure, Dubai is the Middle East’s tourist capital, and you either love it or hate it.
 I would not go as far as to say I hated it, but I was not impressed.
-Instead, I am still at a loss as to why people flock here time and time again repeating the same holiday.
+Instead, I am still at a loss as to why people flock here time and time again, repeating the same holiday.
 It’s not like there are a plethora of cultural experiences to immerse yourself in.
 Nor is it like you can’t consume the highlights in one trip.
-Essentially, Dubai is the Las Vegas of the Middle East – only flashier.
-Sure, there are hundreds of architectural marvels, lavish resorts offering unimaginable luxury and it’s spotlessly clean.
+Essentially, Dubai is the Las Vegas of the Middle East – the only flashier.
+Sure, there are hundreds of architectural marvels, lavish resorts offering unimaginable luxury, and it’s spotlessly clean.
 But at the end of the day, Dubai is all things expensive, new and shiny.
-It lacks old world charm, culture, and history.
+It lacks old-world charm, culture, and history.

 Many people have asked me if I thought Dubai was safe.
 I would have to say yes.
-Tourism is one of the main industries, so it’s important that it is safe.
+Tourism is one of the primary industries, so it must be safe.

 Above all, we spent more in Dubai in a week than we spent in most places.
 Double what we paid for a week in NYC, and our hotel was free!
 Dubai is by far the most expensive place we have ever been to by a long shot.

 The trip to Dubai was centered around our trip to South Africa.
 We flew on Emirate Airlines and connected through Dubai, so it only made sense to spend a week in Dubai on the route.
 Mostly, this made the flights to Dubai free.
 We will end up in Dubai again due to this reason.
-It’s a great way to break up long haul flights.
+It’s a great way to break up long-haul flights.
 However, we will only spend a day or two at most on our next connection.
 Almost all airlines offer these multi-trip flights where you can stop off in the airline’s hub.
-If you are not familiar with multi-trip booking, shoot me a note, and I’ll explain it to you.
+If you are not familiar with multi-city flight booking, read this:

 We spent eight nights at the Hilton Garden Inn Dubai Al Muraqabat for free using Hilton points.
 This hotel is .3 miles away from the Hilton Dubai Creek.
-Dubai Creek is the lifeline and pulse of the city, which separates the city from Deira to the north and Bur Dubai to the south.
+Dubai Creek is the city’s lifeline and pulse, separating the town from Deira to the north and Bur Dubai to the south.
 I wish we would have redeemed more points or paid out-of-pocket and stayed in the Creek.
 Our hotel was .3 miles away from the action. .3 miles in Dubai can take an hour via car due to traffic, so our idea of zipping back and forth was not realistic.
 Admittedly a mistake we won’t repeat.
-I should note that neither of these hotels are “resorts” and neither are on the beach which appears to be a lure for most traveling to Dubai.
+I should note that neither of these hotels is “resorts,” and neither are on the beach, which appears to lure most traveling to Dubai.
 If you prefer resorts to hotels, there are limitless options.

 Dubai Things to Do

-Palm Jumeirah: One of several man-made islands, created in the 2000s and 2010s.
-The famous Atlantis, The Palm luxury hotel sits on this island.
+Palm Jumeirah: One of several human-made islands created in the 2000s and 2010s.
+The famous Atlantis, The Palm luxury hotel, sits on this island.
 Another one I don’t understand.
 The original one is in the Bahamas.

-Dubai Miracle Garden: The world’s largest flower garden.
+Dubai Miracle Garden: The world’s most extensive flower garden.
 The garden has a total of 45 million flowers.

 Dune Bashing and BBQ: Take the evening desert safari.
-All include dune bashing, sand boarding, BBQ dinner, belly dancing, and camel rides.
-We enjoyed this (except for the men eat first nonsense) and enjoyed the hookah!
+All include dune bashing, sandboarding, BBQ dinner, belly dancing, and camel rides.
+We enjoyed this (except for the men who eat first nonsense) and enjoyed the hookah!

 The Dubai Fountain: Another of the” world’s largest.”
-A choreographed fountain system set on the Burj Khalifa Lake, at the center of the Downtown Dubai.
-Or, a copycat of the fountains at the Bellagio in Las Vegas only bigger.
+A choreographed fountain system set on the Burj Khalifa Lake, at the center of Downtown Dubai.
+Or, a copycat of the fountains at the Bellagio in Las Vegas is only more significant.
 Is anyone catching the bigger and better theme?

 Abu Dhabi and Sheikh Zayed Mosque

-If breath-taking scenery and pre-historic mountains are your passion take the day trip to Dibba.
-It’s a small town on the Musandam peninsula, the most Northern part of the Sultanate of Oman.
-The trip to Oman was fascinating.
+If breath-taking scenery and pre-historic mountains are your passion, take the day trip to Dibba.
+It’s a small town on the Musandam peninsula, the most Northern part of Oman’s Sultanate.
+The journey to Oman was fascinating.
 The border crossing will get anyone’s adrenaline going.
-It’s a hard-core dodgy process where you hold your breath hoping you have the right paperwork and nothing goes off.
-Your tour company will arrange your visa so don’t fret; you will be fine.
+It’s a hard-core dodgy process where you hold your breath, hoping you have the right paperwork, and nothing goes off.
+Your tour company will arrange your visa, so don’t fret; you will be fine.

-Take a ride on a tradition Arabic dhow then land on a beach and spend the afternoon frolicking on the beach.
-Certainly, this sounds relaxing – but that’s not how it goes down.
+Take a ride on a traditional Arabic dhow, then land on a beach and spend the afternoon frolicking on the beach.
+Indeed, this sounds relaxing – but that’s not how it goes down.
 First, the beach is disgusting – think dirty diapers everywhere!
 Then there are the locals that come running down the hills to scream at you to leave.
 Yep, it was not exactly what we were hoping for.

-Pick any one; they are all are impressive.
-All offer a variety of stores from the high-end to run of the mill.
-I’m not going to list the malls it’s a bit pointless.
-They all have novelty attractions like zoo’s, aquariums, indoor skiing or some other gimmick to define them.
+Pick any one; they are all impressive.
+All offer a variety of stores, from the high-end to run-of-the-mill.
+I’m not going to list the malls.
+It’s a bit pointless.
+They all have novelty attractions like zoos, aquariums, indoor skiing, or some other gimmick to define them.
 Therefore, Dubai is nicknamed “The shopping capital of the Middle East” – have at it.

 The Gold Souk

 I enjoyed the shopping here and got my name in Arabic crafted into a silver necklace.
 Make sure you negotiate the actual weight of the piece in advance.
 They will try to sell you on the piece vs. the weight.
-Completed, you are expected to pay more than five times the cost of the weight of the piece.
+Completed, you are expected to pay more than five times the cost of the piece’s weight.
 For us, this resulted in a showdown as I refused to pay the excess amount above the silver weight.
-Ultimately, I got the piece at a fair price, but Brian had to go back and re-negotiate the deal.
+Ultimately, I got the piece at a fair price, but Brian had to go back and renegotiate the deal.
 We bought several hookahs within the Gold Souk district, and when we return, I will be buying more.
-The choices are overwhelming, and the prices are decent.
+The choices are overwhelming, and the prices are reasonable.

 Upon entry, it was as obvious something was up.
 We took seats at the bar and acted normal – as you do.
 We watched the locals and Saudi’s maul the eastern European hookers.
 Sad, sad, sad.
-There everyone is in traditional attire, righteous and all were engaged in the oldest of sins.
-We were the only couple in here and let me tell you it was odd and slightly intimidating.
+There everyone is in traditional attire, righteous, and all were engaged in the oldest of sins.
+We were the only couple here, and let me tell you; it was odd and slightly intimidating.

-To be fair to Dubai, I want to point out that the religious double standards here are no different from any other country, city or religion.
+To be fair to Dubai, I want to point out that the moral double standards here are no different from any other country, city, or religion.
 It reminded me of the Catholic faith.
-It’s common knowledge that the Catholic Church turns a blind eye to pedophilia and still covers it up to this day.
-Dubai is no different from The Vatican in this regard – just different sins masked.
+The Catholic Church’s common knowledge turns a blind eye to pedophilia and still covers it up to this day.
+Dubai is no different from the Vatican in this regard – just various sins masked.

 What you need to know

-- Dubai is safe.
-Statistically, it’ one of the safest cities in the world if you understand cultural expectations before you go.
+Dubai is safe.
+Statistically, it’s one of the safest cities globally if you understand cultural expectations before you go.
 No cussing, no displays of public affection, dress appropriately, etc.

-- You cannot purchase alcohol anywhere except inside a bar, hotel or resultant unless you are an Emirate.
-Due to this, stock up on duty-free before you get there.
+You cannot purchase alcohol anywhere except inside a bar, hotel, or resultant unless you are an Emirate.
+Due to this, stock up duty-free before you get there.

-My perception based on my own experience is that Dubai has come to be a symbol of success for those that love it.
-After all, you must have some dosh to experience it and everyone “who’s anyone” has been.
+My perception based on my own experience is that Dubai has become a symbol of success for those who love it.
+After all, you must have some dosh to experience it, and everyone “who’s anyone” has been.
 Primarily, I consider Dubai the ultimate travel status symbol money can buy.
 Yawn.